software-engineering-and-security/gadgetbuilder/README.md

 # set JAVA_HOME env variable if necessary.
 Points to the home dir, not the java binary.
 export JAVA_HOME=/path/to/JDK_8
 mvn clean package

-# Build target: ./gadgetbuilder-client/target/<gadgetbuilder-version>-jar-with-dependencies.jar

-# Don't worry if the build for the testapp fails - it was there for experimentation purposes.
-You can build it separately
-export JAVA_HOME=/path/to/JDK_9
-mvn clean package --projects testapp
 ```

 ## Contributing